 Senators eye $579B in new infrastructure spending, $1T plan

-WASHINGTON (AP) — A bipartisan group of senators is eyeing an infrastructure deal with $579 billion in new spending as of a $1 trillion package.
+WASHINGTON (AP) — A bipartisan group of senators is eyeing an infrastructure deal with $579 billion in new spending as part of a $1 trillion total package.
 That’s according to people briefed on the plan.
-It could be rolled out as soon as Thursday.
 Negotiators are trying to strike a deal on President Joe Biden’s top priority.
 The 10 senators have been huddling behind closed doors, encouraged by Biden to keep working on the effort after he walked away from a Republican-only proposal this week unable to resolve differences.
-The senators cautioned changes could still be made.
+The senators are cautioning that changes could still be made, but call their tentative agreement a “realistic, compromise framework” that would be paid for without any tax increases.